Regional English Language Office

 The English Language Fellow Program brings American academics in English language education to China for 10 months to work with a higher educational institution.
 The Fellows all have a minimum of a Master’s degree (MA) in TEFL or a related field such as Applied Linguistics or other such fields.
 The Fellows can work with the host institution to teach students, train English teachers, develop curriculum and materials, and address assessment issues.
 For detailed information, please click here.

 The Teachers of Critical Languages Program (TCLP) brings teachers of English or Chinese as a Foreign Language to the U.S. for one year to teach Mandarin Chinese to American primary and secondary school students and serve as cultural resources for their host schools and communities.
-For more information about the program please click here.
+Please contact RELOBeijing@state.gov for more information.